 Inspiration – what can you do with offcuts?

-It is probably easier to begin with what you cannot do with offcuts – you can probably forget about major projects that require wide and long slabs of granite, as larger pieces will probably be retained by retailers to fulfill commissions.
+It is probably easier, to begin with, what you cannot do with offcuts – you can probably forget about major projects that require wide and long slabs of granite, as larger pieces will probably be retained by retailers to fulfil commissions.
 Thinking about it logically, the pieces left behind will likely be unusual shapes and sizes; however, bear in mind that you can get pieces cut down to the shape you want.

 As you can imagine, this means that your potential for creativity is to a great extent dictated by the size of the slab.
 So if you can find a slightly larger piece, then you may be able to get a splashback, hearth, coffee table top or smaller granite worktops out of the material.